March Madness bracketology: The ultimate guide | NCAA.com

 How can you get involved in bracketology?

 By filling out a bracket!
-Our Bracket Challenge Game, the official bracket game of the NCAA, will open immediately after the committee announces the field on Selection Sunday (March 17), and you can try your hand at predicting who will win each game of the tournament.
+Our Bracket Challenge Game, the official bracket game of the NCAA, opens immediately after the committee announces the field on Selection Sunday, and you can try your hand at predicting who will win each game of the tournament.

 The brackets will lock on that Thursday, before the first game of the first round begins, so get your picks in before then.
 How hard is filling out a bracket?
 Well no one has ever gotten a perfect bracket, but that shouldn’t stop you from trying.